This Persian sweet and sour chicken meatballs recipe is my quick and easy variation of khoresht-e aloo ba havij (plum & carrot khoresht/khoresh).

 You’ve probably noticed that there’s no mention of chicken in the Persian version of the name of the my khoresht.
 That’s because in this one carrots and prunes are the shining stars.

+Meat usually plays the second fiddle to vegetables, herbs or fruits in a khoresht.
 Have you seen my Persian Aubergine (Eggplant) Stew with Meatballs & Dried Lime recipe?
 If you are not a big fan of meat you can make that one with chicken pieces or meatballs like this one.
 Or use mushrooms if you like and it will still be khoresht bademjoon (aubergine/eggplant khoresht).

 Nothing is really set in stone in Persian cooking.
 We even don’t really measure our ingredients.
 Most Persian cooks just use their eyes, taste buds and noses and few have measuring cups and spoons in their kitchens!